 Lay out your wing as you would for the forward launch.
-However, this time turn to face it, Lean backwards and smoothly inflate the glider using your body weight and the A-risers.
-Brake the glider if it tries to overshoot you.
+However, this time turn to face it, passing one entire set of risers over your head as you turn.
+Now you can lean backwards and smoothly inflate the glider using the A-risers.
+Once the wing is overhead, brake gently, turn and launch.

 In stronger winds, be prepared to take a few steps towards the glider as it inflates.
 This will take some of the energy out of the glider and it will be less likely to overfly you.

-The reverse-launch technique can be used in surprisingly light winds too.
+The reverse-launch technique can be used in surprisinally light winds too.